tokbtomas/azure-rdf2cosmos/README.md

 - The Gradle build process creates an easily deployable uber-jar file
 - No framework is used, such as Spring
 - No logging libraries are used, such as Log4J.
 System.out.println instead
-- Initial cache system used JSON files on local disk
+- Initial cache system uses JSON files on local disk
+- If necessary, a V2 cache system will use CosmosDB/SQL

 ### Gremlin Queries